JerBouma/FinanceDatabase/README.md

 stock_data_biotech = stock_data_biotech.dropna(axis='columns')
 ````

-Next up I initialise subplots and loop over all collected tickers.
+Next up I initialize subplots and loop over all collected tickers.
 Here, I create a new temporary DataFrame that I fill
 with the adjusted close prices of the ticker as well as the Bollinger Bands.
 Then I plot the data in one of
 the subplots.